ggerganov/llama.cpp/README.md

 A self contained distributable from Concedo that exposes llama.cpp function bindings, allowing it to be used via a simulated Kobold API endpoint.

 What does it mean?
 You get llama.cpp with a fancy UI, persistent stories, editing tools, save formats, memory, world info, author's note, characters, scenarios and everything Kobold and Kobold Lite have to offer.
-In a tiny package around 10 MB in size, excluding model weights.
+In a tiny package around 20 MB in size, excluding model weights.

 ![Preview](preview.png)

-# Highlights
-- Now has experimental CLBlast support.
-- Now supports RWKV models WITHOUT pytorch or tokenizers!
-Yep, just GGML!
-- Now supports GPT-NeoX / Pythia models

 ## Usage
 - [Download the latest release here](https://github.com/LostRuins/koboldcpp/releases/latest) or clone the repo.